Mutai-Gilbert/my_portfolio/projects/02-budget.md

 ---
 title: "Budget Manager"
-problem: "The application addresses the challenge of managing personal finances and tracking expenses effectively.
-Many users struggle to keep track of their expenses across different categories, leading to difficulties in budgeting and financial planning.
-The Budget Manager aims to simplify this process and provide users with a clear overview of their financial situation."
+problem: "Ever felt like your money disappears into thin air?
+Many people struggle to track their spending, making it difficult to budget effectively and reach financial goals.
+The Budget Manager tackles this by providing a clear, user-friendly platform to take control of your finances."
-solution: "The web app offers a comprehensive solution by providing a platform for users to categorize and manage their transactions.
-Key features include transaction categorization, budget setting, and reporting tools for gaining insights into spending habits.
-The user-friendly interface ensures ease of use for users at all levels of financial literacy."
+solution: "This intuitive web app empowers users to categorize transactions, set budgets, and visualize their spending habits with insightful reports.
+No more financial mysteries – just a clear path to financial awareness and smart decision-making."
 thumbnail: images/budget-thumbnail.png
 siteUrl: "https://budget-manager-web-service.onrender.com"
 codeUrl: "https://github.com/Mutai-Gilbert/budget_manager"